tunisiano187/chocolatey-templates/ciphershed/README.md

 ## On June 8th, 2014 CipherShed announced, on twitter, that they were working to bring out a rebranded version of TrueCrypt 7.1a

-> We plan to bring out a re-branded version of #TrueCrypt 7.1a with some security fixes ASAP.
+> We plan to bring out a re-branded version of TrueCrypt 7.1a with some security fixes ASAP.
 > Development has begun.
-> #CipherShed
 >
 > https://twitter.com/CipherShed/status/475644746572918785